Writing SEO-friendly content that holds up for years is safe, smart, and efficient. This is called evergreen content or sustainable content.

 Sometimes, a new, more relevant idea or item, or specification must be added to your existing content to keep it up-to-date.

 In most cases, updating content is very quick, as the vast majority of your existing piece is still valid.

 Don’t underestimate the importance of doing this; by not updating a small portion of a well-received article, you may miss out on all the goodness that article can provide in the future.

-By adding new stats, updating or adding images and videos, giving more and new info, adding better keywords, you’re ensuring the piece stays trustworthy, helping it receive more recognition, and casting a wider net over your readers.
+By adding new stats, updating or adding images and videos, giving more and new info, and adding better keywords, you’re ensuring the piece stays trustworthy, helping it receive more recognition and casting a wider net over your readers.

 Promoting your content

 Last but not least, don’t forget to promote your content.
 Both new and old.
 Tell your users about your new article or podcast!

 - A newsletter